lokesh2021/lokesh2021/README.md

 - 🔭 I’m currently working on a Mobile Application based on **AI Short News App** which is available at [PlayStore](https://play.google.com/store/apps/details?id=com.newsio.ainews)

-- 💻 AT present im learning lot of things which ranges from Native Android App Development, Flutter Framework to MERN Stack.
+- 💻 At present i'm learning lot of things which ranges from Native Android App Development, Flutter Framework to MERN Stack.
 Wish me Luck

 - 🌱 While doing the above work, I'm simultaneously getting comfortable with **Data Structures and Algorithms** concepts